 So this is kind of a more serious subject.

 I know a lot of you have struggled with the journey of getting to Physician Assistant school, and I wish I could tell you that once you get in, everything is magic and sunshine.
-And honestly, being here is the most amazing feeling ever and it does feel like every dream I’ve ever had is within my grasp.
+And truthfully, being there was the most amazing feeling ever and it did feel like every dream I ever had was within my grasp.

-But it’s still hard.
-And we’re still struggling.
-Our classes are intense, we’re in school all day and then go home and study, people sometimes aren’t the most supportive, and we feel like we’re facing this huge, impossible challenge (or at least I do).
-Last night I cried because I spilt water on my backpack and it didn’t totally dry while I was at school yesterday.
-Looking back it’s completely silly and I can laugh at my being so distraught at simple water, but in the moment its a big deal.
+But it was still hard.
+And I still struggled.
+Classes are intense, we’re in school all day and then go home and study, people sometimes aren’t the most supportive, and it cumulates with feeling like we’re facing this huge, impossible challenge (or at least I did).
+One day I cried because I spilt water on my backpack and it didn’t totally dry prior to going to school the next day.
+Looking back it’s completely silly and I can laugh at my being so distraught at simple water, but in the moment it was a big deal.